Oracso/Swift-Bug-Fixes/SwiftUI/NestedObservableObjects.md

 }
 ```

 If there are numerous properties being called frequently from multiple locations then this may be a better options.
-The **ChildObject** loses the functionality of operating independently as an @ObservableObject, but your **ParentObject** will essentially run normally and you won't needed to add any extra code elsewhere.
+The **ChildObject** loses the functionality of operating independently as an **@ObservableObject**, but your **ParentObject** will essentially run normally and you won't needed to add any extra code elsewhere.